aiven/aiven-docs/docs/products/flink/howto/manage-credentials-jars.md

 ## Access credentials in JAR applications

-1. Locate credentials file
+1. Locate the credentials file

-   - Identify the `integration_id` of your service from the [integration list](/docs/tools/cli/service/integration#avn_service_integration_list).
+   1. Identify the `integration_id` of your service from the [integration list](/docs/tools/cli/service/integration#avn_service_integration_list).
-   - Retrieve the corresponding credentials file named `{integration_id}.json` located at `/AVN_CREDENTIALS_DIR/`.
+   1. Retrieve the corresponding credentials file named `{integration_id}.json` located at `/AVN_CREDENTIALS_DIR/`.
 For example, if your service's `integration_id` is `my_kafka_service`, locate the credentials file `my_kafka_service.json` at `/AVN_CREDENTIALS_DIR/my_kafka_service.json`.

-1. Read and parse JSON file
+1. Read and parse the JSON file

-   - Implement code within your Aiven for Apache Flink JAR application to read the JSON file.
+   1. Implement the code within your Aiven for Apache Flink JAR application to read the JSON file.
-   - Extract essential details like connection strings, usernames, passwords, and security protocols from the JSON file.
+   1. Extract essential details like connection strings, usernames, passwords, and security protocols from the JSON file.

 ## Example: Parsing credentials in JAR applications

-Aiven for Apache Flink® enables connections to various data sources and sinks, allowing you to create JAR applcations.
-Managing credentials effectively within these applications is crucial for securing data access and ensuring compliance with data protection standards.
+Aiven for Apache Flink® enables connections to various data sources and sinks, allowing you to create JAR applications.
+Managing credentials within these applications is crucial for securing data access and ensuring compliance with data protection standards.
 This section provides examples of how to parse credentials to ensure data security.